 Trim Castle is the largest, best-preserved & most impressive Anglo-Norman castle in Ireland.
 Trim get its name from the Irish Baile Átha Troim, meaning ‘Town of the Ford of the Elder Trees', indicating that this was an important fording point on the River Boyne.
 Such was the significance of this crossing point that by the fifth century a chieftain's dún (fort) and an early monastery were sited here.
 Trim Castle was built In 1172, shortly after the arrival of the Anglo-Normans in Ireland.
 King Henry II granted his baron Hugh de Lacy the Kingdom of Meath, along with custody of Dublin.
 The King feared that another of his barons Richard de Clare (also known as Strongbow) might set up a rival Anglo-Norman kingdom in Ireland, and gave de Lacy Meath as a counterbalance to Strongbow's powerbase in the south of Leinster.

 For strategic reasons, de Lacy decided to make Trim, rather than Drogheda, the centre of his newly acquired lordship.
 De Lacy converted a ringfort into a wooden castle with a spiked stockade.
 This structure was seen as a threat by the Gaelic Irish and in 1174 Rory O'Connor, King of Connacht (and last High King of Ireland), attacked and it was destroyed.
 The following year work began on a more permanent stone replacement and over the following decades Hugh de Lacy (d.
-1186) and his son Walter constructed the largest Anglo-Norman castle in Europe.
+1186) and his son Walter constructed the largest Anglo-Norman castle in Ireland.
 Initially a stone keep, or tower, replaced the wooden fortification.
 The keep was remodeled and then surrounded by curtain walls and a moat.
 The wall, punctuated by several towers and a gatehouse, fortified an area of about 3 acres.
 Most of the castle visible today was completed by 1220.

 The unique twenty-sided cruciform design of the keep (with walls 3m thick) is an example of the experimental military architecture of the period.
 It served as both the domestic and administrative centre of the castle.
 By 1500 much of Ireland was back in the hands of Gaelic Chieftains and the territory under English control had been reduced to an area around Dublin, known as ‘The Pale'.
 By this time Trim Castle was in decline; however, it remained an important outpost protecting the north- western frontier of The Pale.